The 64Th Annual Quadrille Ball Launches With A Diplomatic Reception In New York City

 Quadrille Ball Logo

-The Quadrille performance is the highlight of the ball which makes it unique (Photo Credit: Angela Gaul / Milestone Images)

-The 63rd Annual Quadrille Ball (Photo Credit: Angela Gaul / Milestone Images)

-The 63rd Annual Quadrille Ball (Photo Credit: Angela Gaul / Milestone Images)
+Participants for the 64th Annual Quadrille Ball in February 2025 (Photo Credit: BFA / Madeleine Thomas)

-NEW YORK, NY, UNITED STATES, November 18, 2024 /EINPresswire / -- A formal reception to launch the 64th Annual Quadrille Ball is due to be held on Monday, November 18th at the German Consulate in New York City.
+NEW YORK, NY, UNITED STATES, November 20, 2024 /EINPresswire / -- A formal reception to launch the 64th Annual Quadrille Ball was held at the German Consulate in New York City.
 The 64th installment of this storied, white-tie charity event will take place Saturday, February 8th, 2025, at the iconic Plaza Hotel in New York City.

 The exquisite gala, which is one of the highlights of the New York social season and one of the very few White-Tie events is a supremely elegant night where guests will experience a cocktail reception and a three-course dinner followed by dancing and the premier highlight of the Quadrille performance by the participants who have spent months in training beforehand.